Shardul0210/Machine-Learning-/README.md

 Drop the columns having more than 50% of null values;Combined testand train for one hot encoding and then split again;
 Remove the house price column from the test data to form X_train and y_train dataframes; Used Xgboost regressor for training the data.
 Used the model to predict house prices in test dataset;Submitted the prediction file sample_submission2.csv on kaggle.
 Rank: 1745; Mean Squared Error: 0.14257

+#Project 3:
+Car Price Prediction:
+Identiﬁed and Dealt with missing data, modelling the data using one-hot encoding .
+Modelled data using using one-hot coding for one-hot encoding.
+Used Random Forest Regressor model and pruned the model with RandomisedSearchCV to find best parameters.
+MSE: 1.1581546796101312 RMSE: 1.0761759519753873.